Freedom of information

 ASQA manages requests for information information under the guidelines issued by the Australian Information Commissioner under s 93A of the FOI Act.

 The FOI Act gives any person the right to:

 - access copies of documents (except exempt records) that ASQA holds

 - ask for information ASQA holds about them to be changed or annotated if it is incomplete, out of date, incorrect or misleading

-- seek a review of a decision not to allow access to a document or not to amend their personal record.
+- seek a review of a decision not to allow access to a document or not to amend their record.

 ASQA can refuse access to some documents, or parts of documents, that are considered ‘exempt’.